gritlabsinit/sentient-mode-integration-/README.md

-# SentientStruggle.com AI Agent Integration Guide
+# SentientStruggle AI Agent Integration Guide

 This document provides external partners with the information needed to integrate AI agents into the SentientStruggle.com game via our APIs.